Deterministic Identification Over Poisson Channels: Previous Contributions

 \section{Previous Contributions}

 In this section, we review known results for the capacity of a DTPC in the asymptotic regimes of $P_{\,\text{avg}} \to 0$ and $P_{\,\text{avg}} \to \infty$.
 The asymptotic capacity with an average-power constraint $P_{\,\text{avg}}$, when $P_{\,\text{avg}} \to\infty$ and $\frac{P_{\,\text{avg}}}{\lambda}$ is fixed was studied in \cite{Brady90}.
 Furthermore, the same problem for a constant $\lambda$, with and without an additional peak power constraint was studied in \cite{Lapidoth03_1}.
 The first-order asymptotic capacity for $P_{\,\text{avg}} \to 0$, both when $\frac{P_{\,\text{avg}}}{\lambda}$ is kept constant and when $\lambda$ is fixed, with and without a peak power constraint, was determined in \cite{Lapidoth11}.
 Later, the previously obtained first-order capacity approximation when $P_{\,\text{avg}} = \lambda$ is constant were improved in \cite{Wang14} where a refined approximation was determined, including an exact characterization of the second-order term, as well as an asymptotic characterization of the third-order term with respect to the dark current.
 Asymptotic upper bounds for the DTPC capacity with an average-power constraint were given in \cite{Lapidoth03_1,Lapidoth11,Wang14,Aminian15}.
 Explicit asymptotic and non-asymptotic capacity lower bounds for several settings were given in \cite{Lapidoth03_1,Lapidoth11,Wang14,Martinez07,Cao10,Yu14}.

-The current best non-asymptotic upper bound, which is in fact the best capacity upper bound outside the limiting case $P_{\,\text{ave}} \to 0$, was derived in \cite{Martinez07}.
+Previously, the best known non-asymptotic upper bound, which was in fact the best capacity upper bound outside the limiting case $P_{\,\text{ave}} \to 0$, was derived in \cite{Martinez07}.
 However, the proof suffers a small gap, as mentioned in \cite{Lapidoth03_1}, and is not considered completely rigorous.
+Later, in \cite[Th.~8]{Cheraghchi19} strictly tighter upper bounds than the bound in \cite{Martinez07} for all $P_{\,\text{avg}} > 0$ which are considered the best current capacity upper bounds for the DTPC with zero dark current term, i.e., $\lambda = 0$ subject to an average power constraint $P_{\,\text{avg}}$ for all values of $P_{\,\text{avg}}$ outside the limiting case $P_{\,\text{avg}} \to 0$.
+In the same paper, the result of \cite{Martinez07} was recovered as an special (sub-optimal) case, thus yielding a rigorous proof for the bound proposed in \cite{Martinez07}.
+As well, the same authors in \cite[Th.~1]{Cheraghchi20} showed derived a significantly improved non-asymptotic upper bound on the capacity of the DTPC with constant positive dark current $\lambda \geq 0$ and an average power constraint $P_{\,\text{avg}}$ in non-asymptotic regimes of $P_{\,\text{avg}}$.